NomicFoundation/hardhat/docs/src/content/ignition/docs/advanced/reconciliation.md

 const foo = m.contract("Foo", [5]);
 ```

-You can delete futures from modules as long as they haven't been executed yet.
+You can delete `Future` objects from modules as long as they haven't been executed yet.
 You can also delete a `Future` if it has been successfully executed, though Hardhat Ignition will print a warning when the modified module is deployed.

 You can also modify the dependencies of a `Future` as long as it hasn't started executing, or if the dependencies have already been successfully executed.

-Finally, you can modify the contracts used by `Future` that have already started executing.
-Hardhat Ignition will consider the changes compatible as their compilation bytecode is the same, except for their metadata hash, which can be different.
+Finally, you can modify the contracts used by `Future` objects that have already started executing.
+Hardhat Ignition will consider the changes compatible as long as their compilation bytecode is the same, except for their metadata hash, which can be different.

 ## Recovering from incompatible changes

-There are three ways to recover from incompatible changes.
+There are three ways to recover from incompatible changes:

-The first is to revert the change.
+1. revert the change.

-The second is applying a new change so that your module matches what you have already deployed in a different way, as explained above.
+2. Apply a new change so that your module matches what you have already deployed in a different way, as explained above.

-The last, is to delete the previous execution of a `Future`, as explained [here](../guides/error-handling.md#deleting-a-previous-execution).
+3. Delete the previous execution of a `Future`, as explained [here](../guides/error-handling.md#wiping-a-previous-execution).